ua-2024q3-astr513/astr513/docs/ode3.md

 * Implicit vs. Explicit Symplectic Methods
   * Symplectic Euler (Implicit and Explicit Variants): The Symplectic Euler method comes in both implicit and explicit forms.
     The implicit variant offers better stability properties but requires solving equations at each step, while the explicit variant is simpler but less stable.
-  * Verlet Integration: A widely used symplectic integrator in molecular dynamics and celestial simulations, known for its simplicity, second-order accuracy, and excellent energy conservation properties.
+  * Leapfrog/Verlet Integration: A widely used symplectic integrator in molecular dynamics and celestial simulations, known for its simplicity, second-order accuracy, and excellent energy conservation properties.

 +++